heikekonow/hamburg-node/content/homepage/travel.md

 header_menu: true
 ---

 Here is some information on how to get to Hamburg and navigate the city.
-Additional information on how to reach hotels will soon be added.
+Additionally, you can find a list of hotels and options for booking accommodation.

 #### Accommodation